How much does it cost to create e-learning? As you can imagine, this is a question we get quite often in our line of

-My experience jibes with research conducted more recently by The Chapman Alliance.
-Chapman found that it requires an average of 79 hours to produce one hour of "Level 1" e-learning content, with Level 1 defined as “Content pages, text, graphics, perhaps simple audio, perhaps simple video, test question.”
-I believe that average Level 1 content, as Chapman describes it, is probably on the low end of the "moderate interactivity" content described in the ASTD research, though the broad definitions used in both the Chapman and Kapp/Defelice research make it impossible to know for certain.
+By comparison, The Chapman Alliance found that it requires an average of 79 hours to produce one hour of "Level 1" e-learning content, with Level 1 defined as “Content pages, text, graphics, perhaps simple audio, perhaps simple video, test question.”
+I believe that average Level 1 content, as Chapman describes it, is probably in line with the "limited interactivity" content described in the ATD article, though the broad definitions used in both the Chapman and Kapp/Defelice research make it impossible to know for certain.
 The average cost per finished hour of this type of content is $10,054 (obviously created at a higher hourly rate than I use above).

 Here's the Chapman Alliance presentation on results from its research:

 5 Key Factors That Impact the Cost to Create E-learning

-As you may have noticed, the number of hours and the corresponding costs to create an hour of e-learning is quite wide - and this is just within one level of content.
+As you may have noticed, the number of hours and the corresponding costs to create an hour of e-learning can be pretty wide - and this is just within one level of content.
 The gap widens significantly between Level 1 or "moderate interactivity" content and higher level content.
 So what are the factors that drive the cost to create e-learning?

 1. Resources and Rates

 Who will you use to create e-learning and what will you pay them on an hourly, project, or salaried basis?
 The Chapman Alliance presentation details the roles that can typically be involved in creating an e-learning course.
-Harold Jarche also provides a useful table of typical consulting roles and prices in an article he did for eLearn Magazine a while back.
-Whether you actually use all of these roles (most associations, in my experience, don't) and how much you actually pay them will, of course, have a major impact on the final cost to create e-learning.
+Harold Jarche also provides a useful table of typical consulting roles and prices in an article he did for eLearn Magazine quite a while back.
+Whether you actually use all of these roles and how much you actually pay them will, of course, have a major impact on the final cost to create e-learning.